juliancoleman/ts-hapi-api/README.md

 the name with the validator you are attempting to utilize (e.g. `get.ts`, `put.ts`, `post.ts`, etc.) for the controller you're bootstrapping to an endpoint.

+The only exception to the naming convention is this: there is no authentication controller of any kind, but the `sessions` controller is the bridge to authentication.
+So, why put the authentication service alongside other core services when this isn't being used?
+Think of this as mostly an internal service that isn't exposed to the outside.